 New Jersey imposes severe penalties for driving while suspended or (same thing) driving while on the revoked list.
-The harshness of the penalties depends on a number of factors and combinations of factors.
+The harshness of the penalties depends on various factors and combinations of factors.
 These factors begin with the number of prior convictions for driving while suspended, and the reason that the driver's license was suspended on this occasion.
-We now examine each of these factors
+We now examine these factors.

-The penalties for “plain vanilla” driving while suspended will be affected by whether the driver was previously convicted for the same offense.
-For a first offense driving while suspended conviction, the fine is $500.00.
-For a second offense, the fine is $750.00.
-For a third offense, the fine is $1,000.00.
+For starters, the penalties for “plain vanilla” driving while suspended are affected by whether the driver was previously convicted for the same offense.
+For a first New Jersey driving while suspended conviction, the fine is $500.00.
+For a second conviction, the fine is $750.00.
+For a third conviction, the fine is $1,000.00.
 The fine for convictions beyond three remains at $1,000.00 per conviction.
-For any driving while suspended conviction, the New Jersey Motor Vehicle Commission will impose a special assessment of $250.00 per year for each of the following three years.
+For any driving while suspended conviction, the New Jersey Motor Vehicle Commission imposes a special assessment of $250.00 per year for each of the following three years.
 If the driving that results in a conviction for a second or subsequent offense occurs within five years of conviction for the previous offense, then the person's registration privileges must also be revoked.
 For all convictions, the judge can extend the period of suspension for up to six months.

 This concludes our discussion of “plain vanilla” convictions for driving while suspended in New Jersey.
 We now move on to special situations.
 The first special situation for us to consider is when the suspension was imposed in the first place for failure to maintain car insurance.
 The basic penalties mentioned above still exist.
 Beyond those penalties, however, the judge is required to add $500.00 to the fine.
 Further, the judge must tack on an additional period of driver's license suspension.
 This additional suspension must be for a minimum of one year.
 It can be for up to two years.
 The judge may also impose imprisonment in the county jail for up to ninety days.